PranavBhatP/streaklit/README.md

 - [X] Building a chrome extension to automatically track website visits, rather than having the user manually enter data.
 - [X] Feature where user can save all his/her online achievement data such as images of certificates or screenshots as proof.
 Provides a location to consolidate this data, allowing users to produce them at will, when required.
 - [ ] An activity calendar heatmap to display streak data.
 (Work in progress).
+- [ ] Containarize the application using Docker.

 ## License